apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       Storage for the volume to be provisioned.
 If no such primary storage exists, allocation from the disk offering will fail..

-   -  **Public**: Indicate whether the disk offering should be available all domains or only some domains.
+   -  **Public**: Indicates whether the disk offering should be available to all domains or only some domains.
 Choose Yes to make it available to all domains.
-Choose No to limit the scope to one or more domains.
+Choose No to limit the scope to one or more specific domains.

    -  **Domain**: This is only visible When 'Public' is unchecked.
 When visible, this controls the domains which will be able to use this compute offering.
 A multi-selection list box will be displayed.
 One or more domains can be selected from this list box by holding down the control key and selecting the desired domains.

-   -  **Zone**: This controls which zones a compute offering is available in.
+   -  **Zone**: This controls which zones a disk offering is available in.
 'All zones' or only specific zones can be selected.
 One or more zones can be selected from this list box by holding down the control key and selecting the desired zones.